 The reality is that illness and aging are expensive: More than three-quarters of family caregivers spend out of pocket on caregiving, a 2021 AARP study found, with expenses averaging more than $7,200 a year.
 Average annual costs for long-term care run from around $50,000 for assisted living to more than $100,000 for a private room in a nursing home.
 And hospital bills can pile up quickly after a major medical event.

 It's a bad bet to take a wait-and-see approach to whether you or your caregivers will have enough assets to cover your needs.
 Developing a long-range plan ensures you and your loved ones have strong support and less overall stress when the time comes.

 If you need a caregiver

-Whether you already have a diagnosis or disability, or you're as healthy as a horse, incorporate caregiving-supportive tools into your longevity planning.
+Even if you’re currently as healthy as a horse, incorporate caregiving-supportive tools into your longevity planning.
 Run the numbers through retirement and benefits calculators and work with advisers to guide you on the different options available.
 This may include:

 1. Saving and budgeting

 Calculate the amount of money you expect to need in retirement, in times of good and poor health, and budget for both.
 For example: